Supply-side economics: Fiscal policy theory

 One benefit of a supply-side policy is that shifting the aggregate supply curve outward means prices can be lowered along with expanding output and employment.
 This is in contrast to demand-side policies (e.g., higher government spending), which even if successful tend to create inflationary pressures (i.e., raise the aggregate price level) as the aggregate demand curve shifts outward.
 Infrastructure investment is an example of a policy that has both demand-side and supply-side elements.

 Supply-side economics holds that increased taxation steadily reduces economic activity within a nation and discourages investment.
 Taxes act as a type of trade barrier or tariff that causes economic participants to revert to less efficient means of satisfying their needs.
 As such, higher taxation leads to lower levels of specialization and lower economic efficiency.
 The idea is said to be illustrated by the Laffer curve.

-Supply-side economists have less to say on the effects of deficits and sometimes cite Robert Barro’s work that states that rational economic actors will buy bonds in sufficient quantities to reduce long-term interest rates.
+Supply-side economists have less to say on the effects of deficits and sometimes cite Robert Barro's work that states that rational economic actors will buy bonds in sufficient quantities to reduce long-term interest rates.

 Effect on economic growth and tax revenues

-Bruce Bartlett stated in 2007 that "The original supply-siders suggested that some tax cuts, under very special circumstances, might actually raise federal revenues. ...
-But today it is common to hear tax cutters claim, implausibly, that all tax cuts raise revenue."

 Some contemporary economists do not consider supply-side economics a tenable economic theory, with Alan Blinder calling it an "ill-fated" and perhaps "silly" school on the pages of a 2006 textbook.
 Greg Mankiw, former chairman of President President George W. Bush's Council of Economic Advisers, offered similarly sharp criticism of the school in the early editions of his introductory economics textbook.
 "Tax cuts rarely pay for themselves.
 My reading of the academic literature leads me to believe that about one-third of the cost of a typical tax cut is recouped with faster economic growth."